stanwith/de-hiring-take-home/README.md

 All data is stored in `data/wikipedia.db` (SQLite).
 Each pipeline run is identified by a unique `scrape_run_id` (UUID).

 ### `staging_pages`
-Raw extracted data — all columns nullable, with per-row validation tracking.
+Raw extracted data where all columns nullable, with per-row validation tracking.

 | Column | Type | Description |
 |---|---|---|